-As part of their 36 credits, students have the option of pursuing a specialization, choosing either one of the pre-designed specializations or a self-designed specialization approved by the academic advisor and a suitable faculty advisor.
+While specialization is optional, the 36-credit curriculum allows MPM students to pursue a specialization, choosing either one of the pre-designed specializations or an individualized specialization approved by the academic advisor and a suitable faculty advisor.
 Our pre-designed specializations reflect the unique strengths of the School:

 The remaining courses needed to complete the required total of 36 credits may either be additional courses in the student's specialization(s) or nearly any other policy/management focused graduate-level course in the School, in the overall University, in any of the other major policy/management programs in the area, or in some cases, at any other accredited University throughout the world (including courses taken prior to entering the master's program but not previously counted toward a degree).

 While not required, students are encouraged to take advantage of the School's enviable location by participating in one or more internships during the summer(s) between the traditional academic years or even while taking courses.
 The School's Career Office provides students with ample help locating rewarding positions and presenting themselves to prospective employers, and is even able to help fund some internships that would not otherwise provide much compensation.